 Many parents and teachers ask how Memoria Press’ Latin programs relate to each other.
 When do I start?
 In what order should I use them?
 What if I start late?
 Let’s look at each individual program in order.

-Prima Latina is the ideal beginner program.
-It is a simple course of study, consisting of an English language lesson, five Latin vocabulary words, derivatives, and a line of an ancient hymn or prayer to memorize each week.
-Prima Latina can be started in second grade with a fluent reader but would be appropriate even up until fourth grade.
+Prima Latina is the ideal beginner program and a simple course of study.
+It consists of an English language lesson, five Latin vocabulary words, derivatives, and a line of an ancient hymn or prayer to memorize each week.
+Prima Latina can be started in second grade with a fluent reader but would be appropriate up until fourth grade.
 Since it is an introductory program, it can be skipped if the student is older.

-One of the indispensable benefits of Prima Latina is that it systematically covers the parts of speech, and so it doubles as your grammar program for the year.
+One of the indispensable benefits of Prima Latina is that it systematically covers the parts of speech.
+As such, it doubles as your grammar program for the year.
 There are no translation exercises because the young child is not developmentally ready for the abstract skills translation requires.
 To effectively master the grammar concepts, the vocabulary, and the hymns, Prima Latina will take about twenty minutes a day.

 While it does not cover the parts of speech in a structured way like Prima, it builds on the grammar knowledge a third grader should already have (whether by having studied Prima or another grammar program).
 It asks questions such as, “In English, how many words are needed for a sentence?” (two: a noun and a verb)